300 homes in Queens flooded with waste after massive sewage spill

-REGO PARK, Queens (WABC) -- Three hundred homes in Queens are flooded with waste after a massive underground sewage spill.
+SOUTH JAMAICA, Queens (WABC) -- A cleanup is underway in Queens after three hundred homes were flooded with waste from a massive underground sewage spill.

-The city's Department of Environmental Protection is now trying to locate the source of the problem and drain people's basements in Rego Park.
+The city's Department of Environmental Protection is trying to locate the source of the problem and drain people's basements in South Jamaica.

 The FDNY is also on the scene helping out, and the Red Cross is finding people places to stay.